Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Combinatorial Relaxation Algorithm for Index Reduction with Mixed Polynomial Matrices

 In particular, this transformation can be accomplished only by operations of adding a scalar multiple of a row $i \in R_Q$ to another row $j \in R_Q$ with $p_i > p_j$.
 Then the matrix $U$ is upper-triangular due to the order of rows in $R_Q$.
-This is known as the \textit{backward elimination} of $\bar{Q}^\#[R_Q, J^*]$.
+This is the \emph{forward elimination} on $\bar{Q}^\#[R_Q, J^*]$ with the order of the rows reversed.
 Consider